 Like most websites, this site uses Google Analytics to track user interaction.
 We use this data to determine the number of people using our site, and better understand how they find and use our web pages.

 Disabling cookies on your internet browser will stop GA from tracking any part of your visit to pages within this website.

-When you make a donation, whether it is a single or regular donation, we collect information that is needed in order to process it: your name, address, and bank details.
+When you make a donation to us directly, whether it is a single or regular donation, directly collect information that is needed in order to process it: your name, address, and bank details.
+We’re required to store bank details in some circumstances, such as when they're used for direct debit payments.
 We also ask for your email address so that we can send you an acknowledgement of the transaction for your records.
 You can also provide your phone number at this stage.
-However, if you would rather not receive further contact from us, beyond that which is needed to complete the transaction, you can let us know via the donation form, or by contacting us.
+However, if you would rather not receive further contact from us, beyond that which is needed to complete the transaction, you can let us know via the online donation form, or by contacting us.